-The latest government guidance refers to research suggesting that some employees with protected characteristics may be at more risk of being infected and/or an adverse outcome if infected including BAME workers.
-Employers need to keep the medical evidence and government guidance under review but should currently try to avoid making decisions purely on the basis of protected characteristics, except in relation to pregnancy and the over-70s (who are included in the list of vulnerable groups).
+The latest government guidance refers to research suggesting that some employees with protected characteristics may be at more risk of being infected and/or an adverse outcome if infected including BAME workers and older males.
+Employers need to keep the medical evidence and government guidance under review but should currently try to avoid making decisions purely on the basis of protected characteristics, except in relation to pregnancy and age (where they are included in the list of vulnerable groups).